tbitai/elte-phil-logic-personal-website/docs/README.md

 want to [contribute](https://github.com/tbitai/elte-phil-logic-personal-website)
 to this builder software, to which you are very welcome!).

+### Upgrade

+See the [changelog](CHANGELOG) about new releases.

+You can upgrade by changing every file in your project directory that came from the builder (that is, everything except `src/usr` to files from the newer release.

 ### Edit sources

 Edit the example files in `src/usr`: